 The legal system, traditionally seen as a sector that is slow to adapt to change, has embraced technology and the cloud, particularly in the last two years.
-You might be surprised to find out, however, just how vulnerable the public cloud is to data breaches, hackers, and cybercriminal attacks.
+You might be interested to find out, however, just how vulnerable a bad-cloud is to data breaches, hackers, and cybercriminal attacks.

-In this article, we look at the five fundamental cloud security basics you should be following, then look at what a private cloud server is and why more legal firms have been choosing this solution over the public cloud.
+In this article, we look at the five fundamental cloud security basics you should be following, then look at what a hybrid/private cloud service is and why more legal firms have been choosing this solution design.

 On the public cloud, your information is stored along with every other user’s on a rack of servers at a remote location.
-Public cloud servers come under attack on a daily basis so therefore it’s wise not to store personally sensitive information like clients’ debit or credit cards, medical records, financial details, passwords, and so on.
+This may be appropriate for some data types, but not for others.
+Cloud servers can come under regular attack so therefore it might be wise not to store personally sensitive information like clients’ debit or credit cards, medical records, financial details, passwords, and so on.

 2. Take passwords seriously